-Design and Manufacturing Project I & II (required for Mechanical Engineering Degree)
+Design and Manufacturing Project I & II

 All Mechanical Engineering students (650) during the senior year should register for the sequence of two courses: 650:467 Design and Manufacturing Project I (2cr) during Fall Semester and 650:468 Design and Manufacturing Project II (2cr) during Spring Semester.
 Successful completion of these courses is a graduation requirement.